sea-turt1e/kanjiconv/README.md

 pip install kanjiconv
 ```

-When you install the package, UniDic dictionary will be downloaded automatically.
-If the automatic download fails for any reason, you can manually download it by running:
+If you want to use the UniDic dictionary with the use_unidic option, please download the unidic dictionary.

 ```bash
 python -m unidic download